GSmithApps/GSmithApps/_posts/2023-11-23-productivity-vs-busyness.md

 why I'm always trying to be busy and work hard while also not being able to attribute any successes, but only failures to myself.

+**Antitode:** The antidote is to think ahead and figure out things that I want and would make me happy and would be kind to others, and do those things.
+Take a minute of my time and use it to think about how
+I really want to spend it -- look for ways to effectively make a difference or spend my time -- and do those things.
+Do things you actually like, and do things that are effective for others.